k3jph/k3jph.github.io/honors/kingdom-of-hawaii.md

 commitment to advocating for the sovereignty and collaboration of island nations in the Pacific and Indian Oceans.

-{% include figure.html image="star-oceania-emblem.jpg" placement="right" width="4"
+{% include figure.html image="star-oceania-emblem.webp" placement="right" width="4"
 cap="Insignia of the Order of the Star of Oceania" alt="Insignia of the Order of the Star of Oceania" %}